Are memory enhancement drugs really smart drugs? Do they really improve memory and focus? Read about the pros and cons

 - These drugs allow users to go without sleep for extended periods of time which is detrimental to your brain health in the long term.

 - Many users report loss of creativity.
 In his book Moonwalking with Einstein, U.S. Memory Champion Joshua Foer describes experiencing “concentrated thinking with blinders on” under the influence of these drugs.
-(5)

 - There is some doubt that these drugs actually do enhance mental functions.